Contact An Attorney

 In June 2014, Addicus Publishing released the book “Divorce in Washington”, which was authored exclusively by David Crouse.view all

-We are excited to announce this year’s winners of the annual David J. Crouse & Associates Public Service Scholarship: Emily Goldberg and Ashley Tetzlaff!
+We are excited to announce this year’s winners of the annual Crouse Erickson Public Service Scholarship: Emily Goldberg and Ashley Tetzlaff!

 The winners’ passion for improving their communities was immediately apparent in their videos, which explained their enthusiasm for enriching their communities in a creative, thoughtful manner.
 We cannot wait to see what’s next for Emily and Ashley as they continue their journey to pursue a college education.

 Join us in congratulating Emily and Ashley!
 We are proud to help members of the Washington community to continue their dreams.

 Here are a few words Emily and Ashley have to say about receiving the scholarship:

 It means a lot to me to be awarded this scholarship in recognition of the work I have done to better my community.
 Being acknowledged for my work with kids is truly rewarding, because I care a great deal about the impact I make at the summer camps and it is my first priority to create a safe and positive environment for all.
 This scholarship is going to help me pay for college to further my education about child development. – Emily Goldberg

 Receiving this scholarship encourages me to keep working hard.
 I love serving my community and this honor from Crouse Erickson lets me know that there are people out there who believe in me and love my community too.
 Not only does this scholarship sow into my degree, but into the work I am doing in my community.
 So, ultimately, the community benefits from this scholarship. – Ashley Tetzlaff